Background: the US Intelligence Community

 Project BULLRUN, an NSA program aiming to defeat encryption used to secure network communication technologies, works with the TAO unit.
 Documents on BULLRUN describe capabilities against SSL/TLS, SSH, encrypted chat, HTTPS, VPN and encrypted Voice-over-Internet-Protocol (VOIP).

-The Snowden documents include indications of the extent of the targeted TAO attacks carried out by the NSA and its international partners together with some details about individual targets.
+The Snowden documents include indications of the extent and scale of the targeted TAO attacks carried out by the NSA and its international partners together with some details about individual targets.
 Documents also describe how TAO’s hardware and software attacks are implemented.

 The law behind surveillance